The AS2 Connector supports sending and receiving messages via the secure and reliable AS2 protocol.

 The Partner URL is the endpoint where the trading partner receives AS2 transmissions.
 Outgoing AS2 messages are sent to this target endpoint, which much be unique for each trading partner.
 The Partner URL can be tested with a web browser to check for any networking or connectivity issues.

-If the Public Domain name is not replaced with ‘localhost’, then the AS2 message is routed outside of the local network.
+If the domain name is not replaced with ‘localhost’, then the AS2 message is routed outside of the local network.
 This can be used to check network configuration settings and to make sure that the message can reach ArcESB through any firewalls.